SEC Brings Settled Actions Charging Cherry-Picking and Compliance Failures

-August 26, 2019 - The Commission today announced that Laurel Wealth Advisors, Inc., a registered investment adviser based in La Jolla, California, and its former investment adviser representative, Joseph C. Buchanan, agreed to settle charges relating to Buchanan's multi-year cherry-picking scheme.
+August 10, 2022 - The Commission today announced that IFP Advisors, LLC, a registered investment adviser based in Tampa, Florida, and its former investment adviser representative, Richard Keith Robertson, of Del Mar, California, agreed to settle charges relating to Robertson's multi-year cherry-picking scheme.
 Cherry-picking is the fraudulent practice of preferentially allocating profitable trades or failing to allocate unprofitable trades to an adviser's personal accounts at the expense of the adviser's client accounts.

-The SEC's orders found that from at least March 2013 to June 2015, Buchanan disproportionately allocated profitable trades to his personal accounts, and disproportionately allocated unprofitable trades to his clients' accounts.
-The orders found that Buchanan's allocation scheme resulted in $56,075 in net same-day profits to Buchanan and $60,821 in net same-day losses to his clients.
-According to the SEC's order against Buchanan, the likelihood of these profitable trades being randomly allocated to his personal accounts are less than one in one billion.
+The SEC's orders found that from January 2011 to October 2020, Robertson disproportionately allocated profitable trades to his personal and family accounts, and disproportionately allocated unprofitable trades to certain of his clients' accounts.
+According to the orders, the likelihood of these profitable trades being randomly allocated to Robertson's personal and family accounts is nearly zero.

-The SEC's order against Buchanan found that Buchanan violated the antifraud provisions of Sections 206(1) and 206(2) of the Investment Advisers Act of 1940 and Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5(a) and 10b-5(c) thereunder.
-Without admitting or denying these findings, Buchanan consented to the entry of a cease-and-desist order, and an order to pay disgorgement of $56,227 and prejudgment interest of $15,284.
-Payment of the disgorgement and interest amounts, except for $40,000, was waived and no penalty was imposed based on Buchanan's financial condition.
-Buchanan also consented to a permanent associational bar and investment company bar.
+The SEC's order against Robertson found that he violated the antifraud provisions of Sections 206(1) and 206(2) of the Investment Advisers Act of 1940 and Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5(a) and 10b-5(c) thereunder.
+Without admitting or denying these findings, Robertson consented to the entry of a cease-and-desist order, and to pay disgorgement of $592,437, prejudgment interest of $28,173, and a penalty of $300,000.
+Robertson also consented to a permanent associational bar, investment company bar, and penny stock bar.

-The SEC's investigation was conducted by Nicholas Chung and Diana Tani of the Market Abuse Unit in the Los Angeles Regional Office, with assistance from Hugh Beck in the Market Abuse Unit's Analysis and Detection Center.
-The case was supervised by Joseph Sansone, Chief of the Market Abuse Unit.
-Data analysis was performed by Jonathan Hershaff in the SEC's Division of Economic and Risk Analysis.
+The case originated from the SEC Market Abuse Unit's (MAU) Analysis and Detection Center, which uses data analysis tools to detect suspicious trading patterns.
+The SEC's investigation was conducted by Andrew Palid and Michele T. Perillo of the MAU in the Boston Regional Office (BRO) and David D'Addio of the BRO, with assistance from Hugh Beck.
+The case was supervised by Joseph Sansone, Chief of the MAU.
+Data analysis was performed by Stuart Jackson and Frank Brown of the SEC's Division of Economic and Risk Analysis.